Out of the Dark (Into the Light)

-Out of the Dark (Into the Light) is the eighth album by Austrian singer Falco, released in 1998.
-It was released less than a month after Falco's death on 6 February 1998.
+Out of the Dark (Into the Light) is the eighth album by Austrian singer Falco.
+It was released in Europe three weeks after his death on 6 February 1998.

 Background information

-In 1995, the techno-styled song "Mutter, der Mann mit dem Koks ist da" ("Mother, the man with the coke (cocaine/charcoal) is here") by T>>MA ("T>>MA" as Falco's pseudonym) hit the market and brought the artist back into the charts of all German-speaking countries.
-In the song Falco plays with the ambiguity of the German word "Koks" which means both cocaine and charcoal.
+In 1995, the techno-styled song "Mutter, der Mann mit dem Koks ist da" ("Mother, the man with the coke is here") by T»MA ("T»MA" as Falco's pseudonym) hit the market and brought the artist back into the charts of all German-speaking countries.
+In the song Falco plays with the ambiguity of the German word "Koks" which, as the English word "coke", is used for both cocaine and the carbon fuel coke.
 Although Falco's band leader found "Out of the Dark" good enough to be released as the second single, Falco himself wanted it to be released on the album only.

-The follow up single became "Naked" which was quite successful in Austria but did not meet Falco's expectations in Germany, leading him to postpone the album release.
+The follow-up single became "Naked" which was quite successful in Austria but did not meet Falco's expectations in Germany, leading him to postpone the album release.
 It is known that Falco was unsure about the perfect order of the CD tracks, so that he often changed it, and he also planned to record a track called "Tomorrow Never Knows" as a cover from the Beatles (this is shown on the facsimile attached to the CD).

 In the time shortly before his death, Falco also removed some songs that were eventually released on further albums, 'Best Of's and single CDs.

 On 6 February 1998, Falco made one of his last phone calls.
 He told his guitarist, Milan Polak, to come over to the Dominican Republic because he wanted to record some songs with his band, but this never took place as Falco died in the afternoon of that day.
 Three weeks after Falco's death in a car accident, the album was officially released in Austria, Germany, Switzerland and the Netherlands.
 The worldwide release was on 2 March 1998.
 Its previous title had been "Egoisten" ("egoists").